 As a working parent or stay-at-home parent, keeping one’s child meaningfully engaged isn’t the only challenge.
 It’s more of a ripple effect.

-Parents are pressed for time and hardly have time to think of an activity to keep their child engaged for long durations.
+Parents are pressed for time and hardly have time to think of an activity to keep their children engaged for long durations.
 Added to this, there is the problem of boredom if the child has a short attention span.

 I know many families where the television, mobile phone, or gaming console are staples to keep children occupied.
 And when one of them is taken away, there is a full-blown tantrum.